By Diane Small

 And so it has begun.
 The Clean Eating movement has become so strong, the pendulum has swung and there’s now a huge backlash building against it.

-Before we launch into the arguments that have recently bombarded mainstream media, let me first state something that you may not know: most news outlets are funded by powerful interests.
-The Bill and Melinda Gates Foundation, for example, funds journalists as well as ABC News, the BBC World Service Trust, the Seattle Times, the London Guardian and many more.
+Before we launch into the specific arguments that have recently bombarded mainstream media, let me first state something that you may not know about journalism: most news outlets are funded by powerful food interests.
+The Bill and Melinda Gates Foundation, for example, funds individual journalists as well as ABC News, the BBC World Service Trust, the Seattle Times, the London Guardian and many more.
 Crucially, Gates is also one of GMO giant Monsanto’s biggest shareholders, and is also a major shareholder in Cargill, a corporate meat and chicken producer.
 Thus, Gates and other stakeholders in these multi-billion dollar industries have an interest in furthering any ‘good news’ about processed food (which often contains GMO corn, sugar and rapeseed oil) and meat and dairy products (especially since almost all livestock feed is GMO).

 Let me also say that the dairy and meat industries are starting to feel the heat of the clean eating revolution: dairy sales are sliding year on year thanks to the rise of almond, soya and coconut milks replacing cow.
 And as the public learns more about the growth hormones, antibiotics and GMOs that are present in almost all North American meat – not to mention the horrific suffering of livestock before it’s slaughtered for consumption – meat sales are also decreasing rapidly.

 As you can imagine, it’s very likely that the ‘clean eating backlash’ has been ‘encouraged’, shall we say – by some very storng financial interests.

 Here are the key arguments mainstream media is trying to push to discredit clean eating – and our strong refutations to their ridiculous claims.

 1. Eliminating whole food groups is bad for your health